Eusth/IPA/README.md

 ## How To Keep The Game Patched

+If you don't want to drag & drop the game exe onto IPA.exe everytime you replace CSharp-Assembly.dll, do this:

 1. Copy the file **Launcher.exe** from the **IPA** folder into your game folder
 2. Name it like the game exe but append "_Patched" (e.g. **Game.exe** -> **Game_Patched.exe**)
 3. Always start the game with the "_Patched" exe